-- Improve the customer experience in order to continue increasing accesses. - Lead growth - Drive forward the penetration of smart phones in all markets in order to raise the rate of growth of mobile data by monetizing their increasingly widespread use. - Defend our competitive positioning, and leverage our customer knowledge. - Develop the growth opportunities that have arisen in an increasingly digital context, such as media, financial services, cloud, security, advertising, M2M, e-Health, etc. - Capture the opportunity in the business segment.
+- Improve the customer experience in order to continue increasing accesses. - Lead growth:

+Drive forward the penetration of smart phones in all markets in order to raise the rate of growth of mobile data by monetizing their increasingly widespread use.

+- o Defend our competitive positioning, and leverage our customer knowledge. - Develop the growth opportunities that have arisen in an increasingly digital context, such as media, financial services, cloud, security, advertising, M2M, e-Health, etc.